-If you own a small business, at some point you need to deal with the Canada Revenue Agency (CRA) to pay taxes, remain compliant with current tax laws, and apply for and receive any benefits from a tax incentive program.
+If you own a small business, at some point, you must work with the Canada Revenue Agency (CRA) to pay taxes, ensure compliance with current tax laws, and apply for and receive any benefits from a tax incentive program.
 On top of overseeing the payment and administration of taxes, the CRA offers a wealth of tools that explain common regulations, shed light on useful tax credits, and help small businesses avoid the most common tax violations.

 Register for the GST/HST

-Most companies must charge the Federal Goods and Services Tax (GST) or the Harmonized Sales Tax (HST) to clients and consumers.
-In some provinces, including Nova Scotia, Ontario, and New Brunswick, the government has combined the Provincial Sales Tax (PST) and GST to streamline the tax filing system.
+Most companies must charge the Federal Goods and Services Tax (GST) or the Harmonized Sales Tax (HST) to clients and consumers to ensure compliance with Canadian tax law.
+In some provinces, including Nova Scotia, Ontario, and New Brunswick, the government combines the Provincial Sales Tax (PST) and GST to streamline the tax filing system.
 If you live in a province that hasn’t merged systems, you need to file both the PST and GST to stay compliant.

-To register for these taxes, contact the CRA by phone, online, by mail, or in person at a local tax office, and remit the GST/HST form.
-For residents of Quebec, you need to apply at the Quebec Revenue Department.
-According to the Government of Canada, you must register if you make more than $30,000 per year and provide taxable supplies in Canada.
-There are a few exceptions to this law, but it’s a good idea to contact the CRA as soon as possible to avoid penalties and fees.
+Registering for these taxes requires you to contact the CRA by phone or mail, online, or in person at a local tax office and remit the GST/HST form.
+Residents of Quebec apply at the Quebec Revenue Department (QRD).
+The Canadian government requires you to register with the CRA if you make more than $30,000 per year and provide taxable supplies in Canada.
+Though this law has a few exceptions, it’s a good idea to contact the CRA as soon as possible to avoid penalties and fees.

 If you have employees and pay wages and benefits, you need to register for a payroll program account and make the necessary deductions on each employee to stay compliant.
-Deductions include the Canada Pension Plan/Quebec Pension Plan Contributions (CPP/QPP), insurance premiums (EI), and the correct amount of income tax.
-Be sure to send these totals throughout the year to the CRA, and provide your employees a copy of the amounts using Form T4.
-When reporting amounts, make sure you include cash advances, gifts, and bonuses.
-The slightest mistake can result in a discrepancy with company profits and lead to fines.
+Deductions include the Canada Pension Plan/Quebec Pension Plan Contributions (CPP/QPP), insurance premiums (EI), and the correct amount of income taxes.
+Sending these totals throughout the year to the CRA and providing your employees a copy of the amounts using Form T4 keep your small business in good standing.
+When reporting amounts, the CRA requires you to include cash advances, gifts, and bonuses.
+The slightest mistake can result in a discrepancy with company profits, possibly leading to fines.

 Know How to File

-According to the Government of Canada, how you file taxes for your small business depends on how it’s structured.
-If you have a sole proprietorship or partnership, report your business on your personal income tax using a T1 tax form.
-For small businesses, the form includes a Form T2126 or Statement of Business or Professional Activities, which is where you report your business income.
+The structure of your small business determines how you file taxes with the CRA.
+If you have a sole proprietorship or partnership, you report business income by using a T1 tax form.
+Small businesses, however, use Form T2125, Statement of Business or Professional Activities to report business income.
 Incorporated businesses use the T2 corporate income tax return.
-If you make a mistake and file the wrong form, just file an adjustment request form online or through the mail along with details of your request and supporting documents.
+If you make a mistake and file the wrong form, you can file an adjustment request form online or through the mail along with details of your request and supporting documents.
 Corporations must wait until they receive a Notice of Assessment from the CRA before filing the adjustment.

 Keep Excellent Records

-It’s generally a good idea to hold onto receipts, documents, and tax forms for six years.
-Scan the documents, and keep them on a separate hard drive or in the cloud.
+To ensure compliance, CRA requires you to hold onto supporting tax documentation, including receipts, documents, and tax forms, for six years from the end of the last tax year to which they relate.
+You may want to scan the documents and keep them on a separate hard drive or in the cloud to ensure you have extra backup.
 Some businesses keep information for an extra year as a safeguard.
-In the event of an audit request, even the most detailed records are useless unless you have the paper trail to back them up.
+In the event of an audit request, even the most detailed records don’t help unless you can support them with a paper trail.

 Consider Common Deductions

-Setting up expense accounts and itemizing deductions is a common roadblock for entrepreneurs.
-If you have a home business or you’re a sole proprietor, you should keep personal and business expenses, such as meals and mileage, separate.
-Always use a separate business credit card.
-For items paid with cash, write details about the transaction on the back of the receipt to make filing them easier.
-Also, if you have a home office, keep records of utility bills, maintenance costs, mortgage interest, and property taxes.
-A portion of each of these items is a deductible expense.
+New entrepreneurs often neglect important things, such as setting up expense accounts and itemizing deductions.
+If you have a home business or you’re a sole proprietor, you can ensure compliance by separating personal and business expenses, such as meals and mileage.
+Using a separate business credit card also helps you better track deductible expenses, and when you pay for items with cash, it’s good to write details about the transaction on the back of your receipts for easier filing.
+Also, if you have a home office, records of utility bills, maintenance costs, mortgage interest, and property taxes help you document your business-related deductions.

 The CRA offers a variety of tax credits to help small business owners throughout the year.
-If you hire an apprentice during busy times of the year, you can take the Apprentice Job Creation Tax Credit and claim up to 10% of the wages or up to $2,000 as a tax credit to offset salary costs.
-Other credits include the Investment Tax Credit, which helps businesses that invest in qualifying properties, and the Hiring Credit for Small Businesses, which helps businesses that paid out more in employee payroll in the current year than the previous one.
+If you hire an apprentice during busy seasons, you can take the Apprentice Job Creation Tax Credit, which lets you claim up to 10% of the wages or up to $2,000 as a tax credit to offset salary costs.
+Other credits include the Investment Tax Credit, which helps businesses that invest in qualifying properties, and the Hiring Credit for Small Businesses, which helps businesses that pay out more in employee payroll in the current year than in the previous year.